-Award for Volunteer Service to the American Chemical Society
+Award For Volunteer Service To The American Chemical Society

 Sponsored by ACS

-Montes-González has received the Leonardo Igaravidez Award and the Award for Excellence in Education from the Puerto Rico Section.
-She is also an ACS Fellow.
+Breazeale is also a champion for chemical safety.
+He has been an instructor for the nonprofit Laboratory Safety Institute since 1985.
+He chaired the ACS Committee on Chemical Safety from 1995 to 1997.

-Montes-González says she is “very honored” to have been chosen to receive the ACS Award for Volunteer Service, which recognizes her long-standing mission to serve her profession, her students, and the community in general.
-When visiting schools and working with teachers and students through demonstrations or other means, “it is very rewarding for me to see their faces and experience their enthusiasm,” she says.
-“I realize that they are feeling the same passion that I feel for chemistry.”
+“Jack really went above and beyond the call of duty on that committee,” says Patricia Redden, who served on the committee with Breazeale and is chemistry professor and chair of the chemistry department at Saint Peter’s University, in New Jersey.
+“He’s the epitome of a gentle person who is very strong in his commitments and very dedicated to his work.”

-Montes-González will present the award address during the ACS ChemLuminary Awards at the fall national meeting in Philadelphia.
+Breazeale will present the award address at the ChemLuminary Awards celebration at the fall ACS national meeting in Indianapolis.

 Join the conversation